 I’ve done a lot of work on goal setting lately.
 And I’ve discovered there are a few different types of goals.
-And the types of goals can be broken down to make sure your goals are a success.
+And the type of goal can be broken down to make sure your goals are a success.

 So, there are a few different ways to classify goals.
 And I like to break them into two main categories, then break those down further based on a timeframe.
-The first types of goals are bucket list goals and habit goals.
-The second type is long term goals and short term goals.
+The first goal types are bucket list goals and habit goals.
+The second type is long-term goals and short-term goals.

 Bucket List vs. Habit Goals